Young Heroes (organization)

 Young Heroes is a charity, based in Mbabane, Swaziland.
 With a focus on orphaned and vulnerable children and their elderly caretakers, Young Heroes directly addresses the HIV/AIDS epidemic in Swaziland — the nation with the world’s highest rate of infection — on three fronts: education and prevention; healthcare; and impact mitigation/poverty reduction.

 History

 Young Heroes was created in 2006 as an initiative by Swaziland’s National Emergency Response Council on HIV/AIDS (NERCHA).
 Its original program links sponsors who provide monthly life-support grants with orphan families in need.
-These stipends give them funds for food, clothing, school fees and other necessities, so they can stay together as a family on their homesteads, where they feel most safe and secure.
+These stipends give them funds for food, clothing, school fees and other necessities, allowing them to stay together as a family on their homesteads.